alexis-orga/blackjack/README.md

 License

-This project is licensed under MIT License.
 You are free to use and modify it.